curiousleo/python-for-scientists/Intro.md

 # Introduction

-In this series, I will show you how I built data processing pipeline in Python.
+In this series, I will show you how I built a data processing pipeline in Python.
 There will be plenty of code snippets, but my primary goal is to show you the patterns, techniques and tools I used.

 I wrote this series so my scientist friends can spend more time doing science and less time wrangling data.